Skip to the main content

 • Strength Required Lift up to 10 kg

-Pharmacy assistants may be required to work shifts including evenings, weekends, and holidays.
+Pharmacy assistants may need to work shifts including evenings, weekends, and holidays.

 They sometimes work under stressful conditions.
 The work is demanding.
-It requires both accuracy and efficiency, and there is no room for error.
+It requires both accuracy and efficiency.

 Pharmacy assistants are on their feet for most of their shift.
 They may be required to lift and move heavy items.